LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 - Adam optimizer, lr of 10-4 to 10-5
 - Batch of 10 images 224 x 224 (ResNet), 32 images 299 x 299 (Inception)
 - Torch CrossEntropyLoss
 - 15 epochs (Inception) to 35 epochs in total (ResNet).
-ResNet has 50% more parameters than Inception which can partly explain the quicker convergence.
+ResNet has 7% more parameters than Inception (25.6Mio vs 23.9Mio) which cannot explain the quicker convergence.
 However training Inception proved to be significantly much longer on Google Colab vs my own GPU I used for ResNet.

 - ROC curve achieved with Inception V3
 ![](asset/ROCInception.png)